faoroj/Audible-Data-Analysis/README.md

 ### **Project Scope**

 The focus of this project is to delve into the trends and dynamics of Audible audiobooks over time.
 By examining various aspects such as popular audiobooks, notable authors, pricing patterns, and user ratings, I aim to provide in-depth insights into the audiobook market.
-This analysis will shed light on the factors influencing the success of audiobooks and the evolving preferences of listeners.
+This analysis will shed light on the factors influencing audiobooks' success and listeners' evolving preferences.

 ## Project Structure